aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 This pattern entrypoint picks up all conf.yaml files in model level folders and spins up Sagemaker Pipelines for those.

  * **_conf_**:
-    This section contains the two main set of configurations for components of the models being trained(models) and details of the trainig pipeline(sagemakerPipeline).
+    This section contains the two main set of configurations for components of the models being trained(models) and details of the training pipeline(sagemakerPipeline).

 * **_models_**:
     Under this section, all ML models will be defined